Digital SAT

 So we made our website FREE

-Here's our beef with the current test prep landscape :
+This is our gripe with the current test prep landscape:

-Many students are still being excluded from high-quality test prep due to economical and geographical barriers.
+Many students are still excluded from high quality test prep due to economic and geographic barriers.

-Premium tutoring and college counseling services are too expensive and inaccessible for most students who can only rely on free resources.
+Premium tutoring and college counseling services are too expensive and inaccessible for most students who rely primarily on free resources.

 Limited Free Resources

-Yet free resources such as Khan Academy or College Board only scratch the surface of complete test prep, leaving many students severely unprepared for the real SAT.
+Yet free resources, such as Khan Academy or College Board, only scratch the surface of test prep — leaving many students under prepared for SAT test day.

 Lack of Guidance

-Students often get lost while preparing for SAT as much of the accessible information found online is too general and inapplicable for the individual.
+Students often get lost while preparing for the SAT, as much of the information online is too general and inapplicable.

 The Hagwon Plus+